angezid/advanced-mark.js/doc/nesting-overlapping.md

 }
 ```

 ### Simple example with next/previous buttons.
-It's uses numbers as unique match identifiers in continuous ascending order.
+It uses numbers as unique match identifiers in continuous ascending order.
-The code example with next/previous buttons which uses 'start elements' not works correctly with nesting/overlapping matches.
+The code example with next/previous buttons which uses 'start elements' doesn't work correctly with nesting/overlapping matches.
 ``` js
 let currentIndex = 0,
     matchCount,